 Click here for AEC's Senate count of first preferences by candidate.
 Ticket Votes refer to votes above the line.

 Click here for ABC's status of seats continuing, won this election, and likely to win.
 Currently 94% counted, no seats in doubt.

 Expected Seats LNP 35 ALP 26 Greens 9 One Nation 2 Centre Alliance 2 Conservatives 1 Jackie Lambie 1

-Click here for some background on preferences in the Upper House, 2019 was a half-senate election, voting for 6 new senators from each state, and 2 from each of the territories.
+Click here for some background on preferences in the Upper House, 2019 was a half-senate election, voting for 6 new senators from each of the six states, and 1 from each of the two territories.